 If you have met all the degree completion requirements except for the Required course A and wish to apply for a degree conferment, first you must carefully read the Application Guide for the Award of Master's Degrees.
-Then with your supervisor's approval, submit an Application for Conferment of Degree and the necessary documents to the president (via Kyoumu).
+Then with your supervisor's approval, submit an Application for Conferment of Degree and the necessary documents to Kyoumu.